ssm-lab/sots_cep/README.md

 - Stop with Ctrl+C (logger will close and save the CSV)
 - Evaluate results: python app_examples/Main_Evaluation.py

+## Documentation

+## Extensibility
+- Replace ZeroMQ with any messaging layer (Kafka, RabbitMQ).
+- Swap out Esper CEP with other CEP engines or custom rule evaluators.
+- Add new predictors or stream types by extending base classes.
+- Subscribe external systems (dashboards, loggers) to partitions without changing the core pipeline.

 ## Example Workflow
 - Simulated stream generate observed data (with occasional dropouts).